houtanf/Unsupervised-KNN-JS/README.md

       * This is the vector for which to find the closest or most similar points to
       * This should be a array of numbers

-These parameters were given this specific order based which paramaters would be most important for currying.

 ### Return